Stumptown (TV series)

 Stumptown is an American crime drama television series that premiered on ABC on September 25, 2019.
 The series is based on the comic book series of the same name, created by Greg Rucka, Matthew Southworth and Justin Greenwood and adapted for television by writer-producer Jason Richman.
-The title Stumptown is is a nickname for the city of Portland, Oregon, where the series is set.
+The title Stumptown is a nickname for the city of Portland, Oregon, where the series is set.
 In October 2019, ABC issued a full season order.

 In May 2020, the series was renewed for a second season.
 In September 2020, ABC reversed the renewal decision and canceled the series after one season, as production delays caused by the COVID-19 pandemic meant the series would not have been ready until April 2021.

 Premise

 Dexadrine "Dex" Parios is a sharp-witted military veteran, who struggles to get by and take care of her younger brother Ansel, in Portland, Oregon.
 She also struggles with PTSD from her time as a Marine in Afghanistan, where she worked in military intelligence until she was injured by an explosion which killed her college sweetheart and former lover.
 Burdened by heavy gambling debts and unable to hold down a steady job, she becomes a private investigator to solve problems where the police aren't getting involved.
 Detective Miles Hoffman refers problems to her, and Grey McConnell, a bar owner and Dex's closest friend, provides moral support and employs her brother Ansel at his bar.